We care about your privacy.

 We may share your information with healthcare professionals to help them provide medical guidance/ care to you.
 For example, we may send medical information about you to a specialist as part of a referral.

 We may use or share your information with others to help manage your healthcare.
-For example, we may talk to your doctor to suggest a disease management or wellness program that could help improve your health.
+For example, we may talk to your doctor to suggest a disease management or wellness program that could improve your health.

 Providing healthcare information where it’s needed